top of page

 • Legal Information Service (LIS) provides the opportunity to speak with a volunteer attorney by phone for 15 minutes to discuss legal issues including divorce, child custody, consumer law, tenants' rights, etc. This service may help you clarify your legal issue(s) and is suggested for those that have specific questions to ask.

 • Attorneys offer information only, not advice, consultation, or representation.
-Call Compass Center for Women and Families at 919-968-4610 to schedule a free evening appointment.
+Call Compass Center at 919-968-4610 to schedule a free evening appointment.
 This service is only available for residents of North Carolina.

 • Written by attorneys for those of us who aren’t - our Family Law Book is available to read in the office.
 This book simplifies North Carolina Family Law while also helping you navigate the emotional side of divorce, separation, mediation, equitable distribution, custody, and domestic violence.
 Order the book by calling us at 919-968-4610.